JuliaFinance/Currencies.jl/README.md

 ERROR: Can't add Positions of different Instruments USD, JPY
 ```

-If you need currency as an asset with corresponding asset positions, you want [Assets.jl](https://github.com/JuliaFinance/Assets.jl).
+If you need currency as an asset with corresponding cash positions, you want [Assets.jl](https://github.com/JuliaFinance/Assets.jl).

 ## Data Source